lamberta/devkit-doc/native/ios-setup.md

 Start Xcode.
 Open the Organizer.
 Select "Provisioning Profiles" on the left tab.
 In the lower-right corner hit Refresh.
 This should download and install the new certificate on your computer.
 At this point you should be able to install to devices that have been added to your developer portal (see below).

 ## Install iOS Plugin for Basil

+Basil is the command-line tool you will use from the Game Closure SDK to perform native builds.
+The first step to doing iOS development with basil is to install the iOS plugin.

 At a command-line enter the command: